Mitgliederverwaltung am Laptop

 GDPR-compliant management of your club with Vereinsplaner

-In order to be able to give you further help, we have worked with the same data protection expert who wrote an article in the handbook on data protection in clubs (including image rights), which you are welcome to read through free of charge.
-Behind this link you can get to Club handbook.
+But in order to be able to give you further help, we have worked with the same data protection expert who wrote an article in the club handbook on data protection in clubs (including image rights), which you are welcome to read through free of charge.
+Behind this link you can get to club handbook.

 If you have any questions about clubs or our associated administration, we, the team behind Vereinsplaner, gladly available.
-You can easily contact us in our Help center.
+You can easily contact us in our Help center visit.
 We are looking forward to your questions, wishes and suggestions.

 We would like to mention once again that this information serves as a guide and will never replace thorough self-research or even legal advice.
 We therefore recommend that every club board thoroughly study the GDPR and, if anything is unclear, contact legal advice.